starteNCS/drl-bomberman/scripts/q_learning/README.md

 To better evaluate the changes to the neural network, features.py contains three feature toggles, where features (Epsilon decay, Replay Buffers, Double Q Learning) can be toggled on and off.

+## Packages and versions

+### Numpy - version 2.2.0
+We are using numpy for easy access to simple mathematical functions like calculating the mean of an array.

+### Pytorch - version 2.5.1
+Using pytorch for all functions that were using for modelling the neural network.